gjheij/fmriproc/doc/source/bash.rst

     Run NORDIC denoising on whole-brain functional data.
 Expects a BIDS-like folder structure with the magnitude data in 'func' and the phase data in 'phase'.
 If phase data is not present, we'll attempt a magnitude-only NORDIC process.
-If NORDIC is being run, we'll copy the 'func'-folder as 'no_nordic' folder to denote that not preprocessing has taken place, while keeping the data close.
+If NORDIC is being run, we'll copy the 'func'-folder as 'no-nordic' folder to denote that not preprocessing has taken place, while keeping the data close.
 The NORDIC'ed data will be placed in 'func', without any special tags to avoid that fMRIPrep gets confused.
 How- ever, it's likely you've produced the phase output with 'spinoza_scanner2bids', in which case the